-- (a) a list of persons who were consulted; - (b) minutes of all public consultation meetings; - (c) the views of the persons consulted; - (d) a statement to the effect that all applicable statutory requirements in relation to the proposals to consult were complied with; and - (e) copies of all consultation documents and a statement on how these documents were made available.
+(a) a list of persons who were consulted;

+(b) minutes of all public consultation meetings; (c) the views of the persons consulted; (d) a statement to the effect that all applicable statutory requirements in relation to the proposals to consult were complied with; and (e) copies of all consultation documents and a statement on how these documents were made available.
+Projec et costs a statement of the estimated total capital cost of the proposals and the breakdown of sts that are to be met by the governing body, the local education authority, and any party.
+Learnir a copy of confirmation from the Secretary of State, local education authority and the ng and Skills Council for England (as the case may be) that funds will be made ole (including costs to cover any necessary site purchase).
+Age ra inge 14.
+W school Where the proposals relate to a change in age range, the current age range for the .
+Early y years provision Where the proposals are to alter the lower age limit of a mainstream school so that it es for pupils aged between 2 and 5- (a) details of the early years provision, including the number of full-time and part-time pupils, the number and length of sessions in each week, and the services for disabled children that will be offered; i
-Project costs

-12. A statement of the estimated total capital cost of the proposals and the breakdown of the costs that are to be met by the governing body, the local education authority, and any other party.

-13. A copy of confirmation from the Secretary of State, local education authority and the Learning and Skills Council for England (as the case may be) that funds will be made available (including costs to cover any necessary site purchase).

-Age range

-14. Where the proposals relate to a change in age range, the current age range for the school.

-Early years provision

-15. Where the proposals are to alter the lower age limit of a mainstream school so that it provides for pupils aged between 2 and 5-

-(a) details of the early years provision, including the number of full-time and part-time pupils, the number and length of sessions in each week, and the services for disabled children that will be offered;

-- (b) how the school will integrate the early years provision with childcare services and how the proposals are consistent with the integration of early years provision for childcare; - (c) evidence of parental demand for additional provision of early years provision; - (d) assessment of capacity, quality and sustainability of provision in schools and in establishments other than schools who deliver the Early Years Foundation Stage within 3 miles of the school; and - (e) reasons why such schools and establishments who have spare capacity cannot make provision for any forecast increase in the number of such provision.

-Changes to sixth form provision

-16. (a) Where the proposals are to alter the upper age limit of the school so that the school provides sixth form education or additional sixth form education, a statement of how the proposals will-

-- (i) improve the educational or training achievements; - (ii) increase participation in education or training; and - (iii) expand the range of educational or training opportunities - for 16-19 year olds in the area;

-(b) A statement as to how the new places will fit within the 16-19 organisation in an area;
+(b) how the school will integrate the early years provision with childcare services and how the proposals are consistent with the integration of early years provision for childcare; (c) evidence of parental demand for additional provision of early years provision; (d) assessment of capacity, quality and sustainability of provision in schools and in establishments other than schools who deliver the Early Years Foundation Stage within 3 miles of the school; and (e) reasons why such schools and establishments who have spare capacity cannot make provision for any forecast increase in the number of such provision.
+Chan ges to sixth form provision provid (a) Where the proposals are to alter the upper age limit of the school so that the school les sixth form education or additional sixth form education, a statement of how the sals will- (i) (ii) increase participation in education or training; and (iii i) expand the range of educational or training opportunities fo r 16-19 year olds in the area; (b) A statement as to how the new places will fit within the 16-19 organisation in an area;

-(c) Evidence -

-(i) of the local collaboration in drawing up the proposals; and

-(ii) that the proposals are likely to lead to higher standards and better progression at the school;

-(d) The proposed number of sixth form places to be provided.
+(c) Evidence - (i) of the local collaboration in drawing up the proposals; and (ii) that the proposals are likely to lead to higher standards and better progression at the school; (d) The proposed number of sixth form places to be provided.
 17. Where the proposals are to alter the upper age limit of the school so that the school ceases to provide sixth form education, a statement of the effect on the supply of 16-19 places in the area.

-Special educational needs

-$\ensuremath{\textbf{18.}}$ Where the proposals are to establish or change provision for special educational needs-

-- (a) a description of the proposed types of learning difficulties in respect of which education will be provided and, where provision for special educational needs already exists, the current type of provision; - (b) any additional specialist features will be provided; - (c) the proposed numbers of pupils for which the provision is to be made; - (d) details of how the provision will be funded;
+Special educational needs 18.
+Where the proposals are to establish or change provision for special educational needs- (a) a description of the proposed types of learning difficulties in respect of which education will be provided and, where provision for special educational needs already exists, the current type of provision; (b) any additional specialist features will be provided; (c) the proposed numbers of pupils for which the provision is to be made; •

+(d) details of how the provision will be funded;